 Here is our environment setup:

-In production environments, ADFS infrastructure is created as a separate farm with ADFS Proxy server.
-For evaluation purpose, I’m using below configurations:
+ADFS infrastructure is created as a separate farm with an ADFS Proxy server in production environments.
+For evaluation purposes, I’m using the below configurations:

 - ADFS Server – ADFS.Crescent.com